 Once admitted, each candidate is allocated a mentor to guide them in selecting their most appropriate works and writing the supporting statement.
 This can take up to 12 months of study (the maximum period of registration at Brighton), particularly if combined with paid work.
 Once the work has been completed and submitted, the candidate will be subject to a viva voce examination under the same conditions and regulations as for any other form of doctoral thesis.

-Thus, while the traditional route to a PhD remains suitable for those at the start of their research careers, the PhD by publication offers distinct advantages for those who are well established in their research careers but who have not had the opportunity to complete a conventional PhD.
-Thus, we do not encourage people to set out to achieve a PhD by Publication by writing or creating new material, but rather we encourage them to reflect on what they have already produced.
-Many of those who follow this route may therefore have been unable to attend a university to conduct postgraduate study, but they have managed to do the necessary research in other ways, for example, as part of their employment outside academia.
+While the traditional route to a PhD remains suitable for those at the start of their research careers, the PhD by Publication offers distinct advantages for those who are well established in their research careers but who have not had the opportunity to complete a conventional PhD.
+We do not encourage people to set out to achieve a PhD by Publication by writing or creating new material, but rather we encourage them to reflect on what they have already produced.
+Many of those who follow this route may have been unable to attend a university to conduct postgraduate study, but they have managed to do the necessary research in other ways, for example, as part of their employment outside academia.
 Given that both routes undertake the same oral examination, there is no doubt that the standards for PhD by Publication are as rigorous as for conventional doctorates.